mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 ### ('(' FFATAT T TRADERRADER')')

 Using a 400-ton hull, the subsidized merchant (nicknamed 'fat trader') is a trading vessel intended to meet the commercial needs of clusters of worlds.
 The fat trader requires a crew of five: pilot, navigator, engineer, medic, and steward.
 The pilot also operates the launch; gunners may be added to the crew list as required.

-## SUBSIDISED MERCHANT, TYPE R ('FAT TRADER') To n sTo n s Price (Cr.)Price (Cr.)
+## SUBSIDISED MERCHANT, TYPER ('FAT TRADER') To n sTo n s Price (Cr.)Price (Cr.)

 HullHull 400 tons Streamlined